 Fax machines are still widely used tools for communication in the business and legal sectors.
 Even with the advancement of technology, video chats and electronic mail, many legal processes require printed and signed transcripts.

 This is to ensure a physical record is stored in place for future needs.
 Hence, you might have wondered at some point in your life: are fax copies legal documents?
 Is a fax of a signed document legally admissible?
 So our team behind the Faxburner app will answer that question for you.

 A Quick Introduction to Faxes

-Faxing dates back to an 1843 invention, and patent, by Alexander Bain.
-That pre-dates even the telephone.
+Faxing dates back to an 1843 invention, and patent, by Alexander Bain, which pre-dates even the telephone.
 But it took over 125 years for popularity to take hold, when in the 1970s faster, cheaper and more efficient fax machines began to appear.
 As a result, companies around the world started faxing.